jneedles49/4231Game/README.md

 - Build scene much like the last one.
 (This should be eaiser since we know how to set everything up).
 - ~~Start designing and making shadow mechanic~~ and shadow boxes.
 - Add harsh lighting to the scne to create the shadow effect
+- Create Symbols that glow and are linked to solving the puzzles.
-- ...
-TBD
+- Main Menu

 #### Priority 3:
 - ~~Object manipulation needs tweaking (Still needs tweaking but works for the most part:)~~ (Note Xander: Reworked Manipulation, I don't want to touch it again unless I absolutely have to)
-- Add a throw mechanic, because why not?
+- ~~Add a throw mechanic, because why not?~~
 - Fix shadow collisions/optimize it.
+- In-Game menu

 ## Gifs of Progress